Justin Schultz: HC Lugano and retirement

 After failing to secure a contract in the NHL, on October 23, 2024, Schultz signed with HC Lugano for the remainder of the 2024–25 National League season.
 On December 13, after playing only eight games in Switzerland, Schultz announced his retirement from hockey due to personal reasons.

 Personal life

-Schultz is married to fellow Kelowna native Jillian.
+Schultz is married to fellow Kelowna native, Jillian.
+On June 18, 2026, Schultz joined the Seattle Kraken's coaching staff in a player development role.